hoshomoh/blog/_posts/2020-07-01-life-at-trivago.md

 ### {% newthought 'The Team' %}

-I would never forget my first day at the Leipzig office. after the check-in week.
+I would never forget my first day at the Leipzig office after the check-in week.
 Luckily for me, my first day commute to the office was quite short, I just had to take a 1 minutes elevator ride down to the first floor, since I was staying at the company residence on the third floor in the same building.

 After getting information overload from the check-in week, I was ready to jump into work mode.
 I went straight to where my colleagues from office management were sitting.
 They kindly gave me the tour of the office and introduced me to my team and manager.